 |Institution Type:||College / University|

 |Location:||Virginia, United States|

-Minimal requirements include an earned Ph.D. in history by May 2014.
-Teaching experience is essential.
-Letters of recommendation that can comment concretely on teaching will be most helpful.
+Minimum requirements include an earned Ph.D. in history by May 2023.
 If the doctorate is not presently in hand, applicants should specifically address when the defense will be held and the dissertation completed.
-Closing date: 10 October 2013.
-Initial interviews will be held via “Skype,” with follow-up interviews at the AHA Convention in Washington D.C.
+Teaching experience is very desirable.
+We expect our faculty members to continue demonstrating active research interests in their topical specialty.
+Initial interviews will be conducted via Zoom, with on-campus visits to follow.

-About VMI: VMI is a public, four–year, undergraduate military college of approximately 1,500 students, about half of whom accept commissions in the armed forces upon graduation.
+About VMI: VMI is a public, four–year, undergraduate military college of approximately 1,700 students, about half of whom accept commissions as officers in the armed forces upon graduation.
 Teaching excellence in a liberal arts setting is our first priority.
-Faculty members wear uniforms and adhere to military customs, but military experience among faculty is neither required nor expected.
-The school is the principal institutional sponsor of The Journal of Military History.
-We are located in Lexington, adjacent to Washington and Lee University, in the beautiful Shenandoah Valley region.
-For more information about VMI and the Department of History, please visit our Web site at http://www.vmi.edu .
+Faculty members wear uniforms and adhere to military customs, but military experience among the faculty is neither required nor expected.
+For more information about VMI and the Department of History, please visit our web site at: https://www.vmi.edu/academics/departments/history/